visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

 1. In the File open window:

   * There is a field for *Host*.
-That is how you run client/server
+That is how you open a file on another system and run in client/server mode.
   * There is a *Filter*.
 That is provided to subset the file list to only the files VisIt_ may want.

     * Example filter: "\*.silo \*.vtk"